luciandinu93/Dynamically-Allocated-Array/README.md

 Objective: I want to reinvent the wheel a little with the purpose of learning.

-Any help is welcomed :)
+Any help is welcome :)